 Let's start with the letters that sound just like English letters, skipping over the vowels.
 The second letter of the alphabet, Baa, makes the sound of a B, very simply.
 (It's worth noting that there isn't a P sound in Arabic, so English words spelled with a P would have the B substituted for them if they were to be written in Arabic.) taa makes a simple T sound. daal (the first letter in red) is the Arabic D. Raa is the Arabic R, and it is rolled.
 Zay for Z, Siin for S, Faa for F, Kaaf for K, Laam for L, miim for M, nuun for N, and haa (the one just above UU in the chart, that looks like a stick figure taking off its hat) makes the H we are used to hearing, as in "horse".

 Next, the letters we are used to hearing the sound of, but they get their own letter in Arabic: Thaa (4th letter in the alphabet) makes the sound of a "th" in the word "three" or "cathartic".
-The 9th letter (second one in red), dhaal, makes the sound of "th" in "other" and this is how English speaking students are taught to remember it.
+The 9th letter (second one in red), dhaal, makes the sound of "th" in "other" and this is how English speaking students are taught to remember it ("it's the other one").
 Take a moment to let the fact that these two totally different sounds have different letters in Arabic sink in.
 Shiin also falls into this category, it makes the sound of an "sh" but gets it's own letter.

 Directly after that is the Khaa, which looks like a Haa with a dot on top of it.
 It is usually transliterated as "kh", and is the sound most people who have only heard Arabic shouted angrily on the news associate with the language.
 This is one you need to use the back of your throat for.
 It is in words like "Khallas" خلاص meaning "end" (over, done, finished, cut it out, salvation....)
 This clip of Azza Sharif she is dancing to Khalli Balak Min Zuzu (watch out for Zuzu), the first word of the chorus is spelled with this letter.